apache/royale-docs/features/loading-external-data/localsharedobject.md

 ## Implementations

-Apache Royalecurrently has two implementations of Local Shared Object:
+Apache Royale currently has two implementations of Local Shared Object:

 - **SharedObject**: An emulation class to support the swf based Local Shared Object.
 This implementation supports AMF encoded content (requires `[RemoteClass]` or `registerClassAlias` before reading and writing to roundtrip instances of custom classes).